lilrebel17/lilrebel17/README.md

 - 👋 Hi, I’m Zack!
 - 👀 What intrests you ...
-Learning to code, transfering my skills to become a full stack developer.
+Coding, Gaming, and having fun
 - 🌱 Are you still learning ...
-Everyday, only time we should stop learning is when were gone.
+You should always be learning.
 - 💞️ What do you like to collab on ...
-Anything really.
-But web app design/development mostly.
+Cool apps, things that can make peoples lives easier.
 - 🖥  What are you working on ...
-A website re-design
+Challenging myself to complete 40 beginner JS projects
 - 🆓 Am I freelancing ...
-Yes, and im currently seeking more projects!
+Ill take on clients if you like my work, im on upwork but I dont check it regularly
 - 👩‍💻 Can I see your projects ...
-Check my profile, all my websites have github pages.
+I post even small projects I make on Github, most of them come with Github pages!
 - 📫 I need to talk to you ... shoot me an email at zackfarmer1710@gmail.com